To enjoy certain objects of luxury today, you must be a bit of a sadist.

 TJ growing up with the car

-Emory Special wing badges & torsion bar covers (above) which we removed but are included
+Emory Special wing badges & torsion bar covers which we removed along with the Emory Outlaw badge

 On our stand at Essen Techno Classic